Hate the CPA Exam? I Did Too.

 Education: Undergraduate degree in Accounting from Kansas State University and some graduate classes (for my 150 hours).

-Work Experience: I've been in the accounting profession since 2001 and have worked in public accounting (two tax seasons were enough for me), private accounting, as well as in industry for two public SEC Registrants.
+Work Experience: I've been in the accounting profession since 2001 and have worked in public accounting (two tax seasons were enough for me), private accounting, and industry for two public SEC Registrants.

 Licenses: Certified Public Accountant (CPA) in the State of Kansas since 2009